-The dispensary stock was generally arranged alphabetically on a bespoke unit with pull-out shelves.
-The pharmacy had recently received a large amount of stock transferred from branches of the chain which had recently closed or were due to close.
-Excess stock that did not fit on the dispensary shelves was stored in a locked office.
-All stock received from other branches was date checked on receipt.
-Date checking of all stock was undertaken regularly and records were kept.
+Pharmacy (P) medicines were stored behind the medicines counter.
+The dispensary stock was generally arranged alphabetically in drawers and was well organised.
+The pharmacy team regularly checked the expiry dates of medicines stock.
+They kept records of these checks.
 Spot checks revealed no date-expired medicines or mixed batches.
-Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
-The pharmacy was experiencing shortages of some medicines, reflected nationally.
+Prescriptions containing owings were appropriately managed and the prescription was kept with the balance until it was collected.
+The pharmacy placed orders several times throughout the day and tried to keep people informed of the estimated date that owing medicines would be available.
 Stock was obtained from reputable sources.
 Records of recalls and alerts were actioned promptly.
 Relevant alerts were printed and stored with any quarantined stock.

-CDs were stored in accordance with legal requirements in approved cabinets.
+The pharmacy stored its CDs in accordance with legal requirements in approved cabinets.
 A denaturing kit was available so that any CDs awaiting destruction could be processed.
 Expired CDs were clearly marked and segregated in the cabinet.
 Patient returned CDs were recorded in a register and destroyed in the presence of a witness.
 The dispensary fridge was clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range.

-Logs were kept of deliveries made to people in their own homes.
-The pharmacy team described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable and this was found to be adequate.
+Records were kept of deliveries made to people in their own homes.
+The pharmacy team described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.
 Medicines were handed to the people and were not posted through the letterbox.
 Patient returned medication was dealt with appropriately.